Melissa1909/preterm-brain-heterogeneity/README.md

 ## Installation
 This repository contains the code to reproduce the analyses and figures of the publication.
-The code is written mainly in Python and R, only Fig. 5 is generated in MATLAB.
+The code is written mainly in Python and R, only Fig. 5 is generated using MATLAB.
 The installation steps are described below.
 Analyses were carried out on a MacBook Air with macOS Sonoma 14.6.1 and might require adjustments for other operating systems, especially Windows.
 The code was additionally tested on a HP Pro notebook with Windows 11 Pro.
 The installation command differ slightly for Windows, please individually adjust the commands accordingly.

 ### Software requirements
 - [Python 3.11.9](https://www.python.org/downloads/release/python-3119/)